PaulMKohler/VR-Apartment/README.md

 ![Alt text](/Screenshot.jpg?raw=true "Screenshot")

-A customized carnival which was used to teach the basics of VR navigation and interaction.

 Unity Editor Version: 2017.4.4f1
 Google VR SDK: GVR SDK for Unity v1.100.1

-Udacity Carnival Base Version: v3.2.0
+Build An Apartment Base Version: v4.2.0

+Built for iOS

+Assets Used:

+Company: Gamemaster Audio
+Asset Name: Pro Sound Collection
+Where Used: For all SFX

+Company: NevLext
+Asset Name: 15 Original Wood Texture
+Where Used: Table and Bookshelf textures

 In Unity editor:
 Alt+Mouse drag will rotate the camera.
-Clicking will interact with the different games.
+Clicking will interact with the globe.

 In VR:
-Look at game, click cardboard button to interact with games.
+Look at game, click cardboard button to interact with globe.

-2000+ points wins bear.

 The following things were added/edited from the default project.

-Personalize Scoreboard text
-Align Scoreboard Text
-Customize Coin Toss
-Customize Wheel of Fortune
-Customize Plinko
-Position the Teddy Bear

-Built and run using iOS build tools in Unity and tested on iPhone6+.
+SFX for ambience, and globe interaction.
+Globe spins at different speeds on click and has different noise.

+Overall Layout

+The apartment contains at least 15 models arranged in an interesting way

+All models are marked as Static (except the globe)

+When you run the scene, the Cardboard stereoscopic view appears and functions correctly

+Verify that your Player Settings are correct for your device.

+Quality Settings

+There are several spotlights and/or area lights

+All lights are marked as Static

+All lights are baked and none are realtime (except for one directional light if they choose)

+Lightmap Settings

+Globe Exists

+Globe Spins

+Globe is Textured